mohamedkaif2002/MohamedKaif-First-Come-First-Serve-FCFS-/README.md

 First Come First Serve (FCFS) Scheduling Algorithm.
+FCFS Scheduling algorithm automatically executes the queued processes and requests in the order of their arrival.
+It allocates the job that first arrived in the queue to the CPU, then allocates the second one, and so on.
+FCFS is the simplest and easiest CPU scheduling algorithm, managed with a FIFO queue

 ALGORITHM:
 1. Read the number of processes and burst time of each process.